-"TCM" - TEMPERATURE COMPENSATED MEASUREMENT MODE
+"TCM" - Temperature Compensated Measurement Mode

-Valhalla Engineers are pioneers in the technology of accurate measuring devices using recognized formulas that compensate for measurement inaccuracies as a result of environmental changes.
+Valhalla Engineers are pioneers in the technology of accurate measuring devices using recognized formulas that compensate for measurement inaccuracies because of environmental changes.
 The TCM feature simulates a constant ambient temperature chamber for materials which are normally subject to varying ambient temperatures.
 When in the TCM mode, the temperature sensor (Omni Compensator), automatically senses the ambient temperature and compensates the reading to indicate what the actual resistance value should be in a controlled environment (usually 20°C).
 The compensated value is calculated with the following equation: